 The Department of Criminology & Criminal Justice provides advising for undergraduate students who are looking for information on courses to take, progress towards graduation, internship opportunities, and other department-related matters.
 Students may sign up for an advising appointment via Campus to meet with the advisors in-person, or be advised via email.
 Walk-ins may be taken, contingent on advisor availability.

 Meet the Advisors

-Mr. Andrew Senter is an instructor/coordinator with the Department.
+Andrew Senter is an assistant professor of teaching/advising coordinator with the department.
 He received his M.A. in Political Science from the University of Memphis, holds a B.A. in Political Science from the University of Tennessee, Knoxville, and a J.D. from Florida Coastal School of Law.
 He currently teaches Introduction to Courts with the University of Memphis, and previously taught International Law and International Relations with the University of Memphis as well as American Government and Criminal Justice classes at Arkansas State University-Midsouth.
 Prior to teaching, Andrew worked as a legal analyst in wills and trusts, estates, and conflicts of law at Senter and Senter Attorneys in Humboldt, Tennessee.
-He may be reached at firstname.lastname@example.org and can be scheduled to meet by appointment via Campus for students with last names M-Z.
+He advises students with last names beginning with M-Z and may be reached at email@example.com.

 Graduate Advising Coordinator